cpinitiative/online-judge/README.md

 Next, tag your built images.
 Make sure to update `v1234` to the next available increment to allow easy rollbacks.
-The version increment does NOT have to be the for both the grader and the server.
+The version increment does NOT have to be the same for both the grader and the server.
 To see the current tags, visit [ghcr.io/cpinitiative/ojgrader](https://ghcr.io/cpinitiative/ojgrader) or [ghcr.io/cpinitiative/ojserver](https://ghcr.io/cpinitiative/ojgrader).

 ```